Myofascial Release and Trigger Point Therapy in New York City

 Targeting knots and referred pain

-- Locate trigger points and surrounding fascial restriction.
+- Locate trigger points and the surrounding fascial restriction.

-- Breath awareness and gentle movement reinforce results.
+- Breath awareness and gentle movement reinforce the results.

 Your session experience

 Sessions feel slow, specific, and deeply relaxing.
-The goal is easing restrictions, not pushing into pain.
+The goal is easing restriction, not pushing into pain.
+Your therapist works at a pace set by your comfort, focusing on the areas where tissue glide is restricted and tension has built up.

 - Gentle, sustained pressure and guided movement.